Need further assistance?

 Approximate distances:

-The structured parking facilities located in neighborhoods near the stadium, such as QT8, Amendola, Lotto and Bande Nere, represent a valid alternative for those seeking coverage, extended hours and greater peace of mind for their vehicle.
+The structured parking facilities located in neighborhoods near the stadium, such as QT8, Amendola, Lotto, and Bande Nere, represent a valid alternative for those seeking coverage, extended hours and greater peace of mind for their vehicle.

-Telepass affiliated parking facilities represent one of the most practical and quick solutions to reach San Siro without stress.
+The Telepass affiliated parking facilities represent one of the most practical and quick solutions to reach San Siro without stress.
 They offer the possibility to access the structures automatically, without tickets or queues, and to pay only at the end of your stay through direct debit on your account.

 Access is simply achieved by approaching the barrier of the affiliated parking lot with your car: